jclqrs/Lam_2024_Code/Chip-seq/Chipseq_README.md

 For other platforms, you can manually install the packages listed in the file (and in the Methods section).
 Importantly, the loop quantification script uses cooltools version 0.5.1.

+# Generate contact maps with distiller
+create a new empty directory for your experiment. enter that folder.
+1) download distiller pipeline files
+2) nextflow clone mirnylab/distiller-nf  .

+add sample names and corresponding datafiles to project.yml copy 4 files over to distiller pipeline directory to replace the default versions.These config files have been modified to work on the CHOP cluster.
+Modify file locations as needed. project.yml configs/cluster.config nextflow.config run_distiller.sh run the pipeline

 # Create a config file
 First, create a csv file detailing the heatmaps that should be quantified.
 It should have a header row with three columns: name, map, expected.